Edgar Gilbert: Random networks

+In 1961, Gilbert introduced the random plane network (more commonly referred to now as a random geometric graph (RGG), or Gilbert disk model, where random points on the plane connect if and only if they are within some critical connection range.
+He suggested wireless communication networks as the main application for this work, and studied the percolation theory of these networks, giving rise to the field of continuum percolation theory.
+Gilbert was able to provide upper and lower bounds for the critical range at which this network contains an infinite connected component.

 Other contributions

-Gilbert did important work on the Steiner tree problem in 1968, formulating it in a way that unified it with network flow problems.
-In Gilbert's model, one is given a flow network in which each edge is given both a cost and a capacity, and a matrix of flow amounts between different pairs of terminal vertices; the task is to find a subnetwork of minimum cost whose capacities are sufficient to support a flow with the given flow amounts between any pair of terminals.
+Gilbert and Henry O. Pollak worked on the Steiner tree problem in 1968, formulating it in a way that unified it with network flow problems.
+In their model, one is given a flow network in which each edge is given both a cost and a capacity, and a matrix of flow amounts between different pairs of terminal vertices; the task is to find a subnetwork of minimum cost whose capacities are sufficient to support a flow with the given flow amounts between any pair of terminals.
 When the flow amounts are all equal, this reduces to the classical Steiner tree problem.
+This work also formulated the Gilbert–Pollak conjecture on the ratio between the length of the Steiner tree and minimum spanning tree.
+Although it was thought to have been proven in the early 1990s, it remains unsolved.

 Gilbert discovered Costas arrays independently of and in the same year as Costas, and is also known for his work with John Riordan on counting necklaces in combinatorics.
 He collaborated with Fan Chung, Ron Graham, and Jack van Lint on partitions of rectangles into smaller rectangles.